 Auto bed leveling (ABL)

-The CR10 V2 offers factory mounted BLTouch option for extra cost.
+The CR10 V2 offers factory mounted BLTouch option for an extra cost.
 BLTouch is also easy to install on the Artillery Sidewinder X1 by 3d printing a mount.

 Other common features